 The commercial interests of the pharmacist making the request, or of any other party, are not generally considered to be relevant.

-What happens if the Minister decides to exercise his discretionary power?
+What happens if the Minister decides to exercise their discretionary power?

-When the Minister exercises his discretionary power, he will substitute the Secretary’s decision not to approve the pharmacist with a decision to approve the pharmacist.
+When the Minister exercises their discretionary power, the Minister will substitute the Secretary’s decision not to approve the pharmacist with a decision to approve the pharmacist.
 The Minister may attach conditions to such an approval.

 As soon as practicable after the Minister’s decision, the Department of Human Services will allocate an approval number to that pharmacist.